Armored Heart: L'Odeur de l'Amour

 They’re fucking laughing at me.

-“What is the matter with you?!” she asked.
-From anyone else, it would have come across as a scolding remark, but Seeker would never… wait, yes she would.
+“What is the matter with you?!”
+She asked.
+From anyone else, it would have come across as a scolding remark, but Seeker would never… Wait, yes she would.
 She’d scolded her just that morning.
-Over a fucking donut of all things.
+Over fucking pastry of all things.
 Dear could see her Seeker grow impatient.

 “I can be flippant if I want,” challenged Dear, Seeker led her through the kitchen, and outside.
 The smell of the industrial scale cooking made her mouth water.
 “You don’t own me.”